Written by Kelsey F.

 The name “Snaefell” has a Norse origin and means “Snow Mountain.”

 Sniaull is the Manx Gaelic word for Snaefell.

 Abraham Cowley wrote (Discourse Using a Vision, Concerning the Government of Oliver Cromwell) on Snaefell in the 16th century.
 From the summit, the poet muses on the suffering the Civil War caused in the British Isles.

 The Snaefell Mountain Railway, built in 1895 in just seven months, is always a favorite among rail aficionados.

 4. Climbing Snaefell Mountain:

-Electric trams run by the Snaefell Mountain Railway travel the six kilometers (four miles) from Laxey to the peak on a yearly basis, normally from April to October.
+Electric trams run by the Snaefell Mountain Railway travel six kilometers (four miles) from Laxey to the peak every year, normally from April to October.

 The highest portion of the Mountain Course, over which the Isle of Man TT Races is contested, is the A18 Snaefell Mountain Road, which crosses the slopes of Snaefell.
 A rocky trail leads to the peak from the parking lot on this road at the Bungalow train station, the final railway stop before the summit, which is frequently used by walkers.

 There are areas of gravel, slate stones, grass, and rock on the trail.
 Although the ascent angle steepens noticeably closer to the peak, specific climbing gear is not necessary.
 However, care must be taken on steep slopes because the grass, dirt, and rocks are frequently slick.
 On a dry footpath, the average time to travel is about 45 minutes.